 Finally, 5 things you may not know about very very aggressive commitments.

 1 Culture counts.
 Risk tolerant cultures accept very very aggressive commitments because they are more tolerant about failure.

 2 Very very aggressive commitments can be achieved especially when the winds of luck blow in the right direction.

 3 Truth and facts die in an organization whose OS (operating system) is based on constant very very aggressive goals.
 No one ends up knowing what is doable.

 4 There are some very successful organizations which over commit and under deliver.
 In the real world of course, not in OD text books.

-5 Very very aggressive commitments do breed positive by products in the short term-short cuts, risk taking and in-house innovation.
+5 Very very aggressive commitments do breed positive by products in the short term– such as short cuts, risk taking and in-house innovation.